Springvale White Eagles FC: St Albans Saints

 These 2 clubs first met in the Victorian Premier league on 22 March 1997.
 The game was played in the Serbian Sports Centre where White Eagles recorded a 3–1 win.
 In that match, St Albans took the lead in the 43 minutes with a goal by Idriz Peja.
 White Eagles Jim Gacovski levelled the score in the 83rd minute.
 Anthony Burlak scored in the 89th minute and Nick Kovacevic in the 90th minute to give White Eagles a memorable 3–1 victory.

 In Round 12 on 12 May 2019 in the NPL 2 season the eagles travelled to Churchill Reserve & took all three points back to White Eagles Stadium in a thrilling 2–1 win with goals to Taban Makoii from the penalty spot (19th minute) and Gerry Kavadas (21st minute).
 A win for the Eagles after a long unsuccessful period at Churchill Reserve in over 7 years.

 North Sunshine Eagles

-The teams were first met on 16 April 2021 in National Premier Leagues Victoria 3 competition.
+The teams were first met on 16 April 2021 in NPL Victoria 3 competition.